 Some cameras write large video in many MP4 fragments.
 To use these spans in a video editor or media player you should join them together.
-The simplest way is to use FFmpeg.
+The simplest ways are to use FFmpeg or Video Artifact.

 To join you should create two files:

 A list of MP4 files.
 Save it as “list.txt” with a content:

 Every line of this file must contain a word "file" and a MP4 file name.